ijhoskins/satmut_utils/README.md

 ## Installation

-Currently, only Linux and MacOSX operating systems are supported.
+Currently, only Unix/Linux and MacOSX operating systems are supported.
 To get started, follow these steps:

 1. If conda is not installed, install miniconda for managing environments.
 See this [link](https://docs.conda.io/en/latest/miniconda.html) for installation on your particular architecture.